-- 4 tablespoons sugar (if you use semi-sweet chocolate reduce this to 2 tablespoons)
+- 4 tbsp sugar (if you use semi-sweet chocolate reduce this to 2 tablespoons)

-- 3 ounces bittersweet chocolate, finely chopped (next time I plan to try semi-sweet chocolate)
+- 3 oz bittersweet chocolate, finely chopped (next time I plan to try semi-sweet chocolate)

 - In a bowl, combine 3 tablespoons of the half-and-half with the cornstarch, whisking until smooth.
 It is important that there are no lumps.